Ahmed-sadaawi/Ahmed-sadaawi/README.md

 - 👋 Hi, I’m @Ahmed-Sayed
 - 👀 I’m interested in programming specially Web programming
-- 🌱 I’m currently learning backend with the php programming and mysql to the database, and also learning wordpress now.
+- 🌱 I’m currently learning full-stack with FWD via Udacity advanced track and mysql to the database, and also learning wordpress now.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...